iyogi/MigratingToK8s/starter-webapp/README.md

 5. Add horizontal pod autoscaler (HPA) to automatically scale the profile pod automatically if more than 50% configured cpu request is utilized
     * `kubectl apply -f deployment-6-horizontal-autoscaler.yml`
     * Note that you may have to enable metrics-server addon in minikube using `minikube addons enable metrics-server` if the autoscaler is unable to read metrics
-        * This error will be shown as "<unknown>/50%" target with description of the HPA giving error
+        * This error will be shown as `<unknown>/50%` target with description of the HPA giving error
         * "The HPA was unable to compute the replica count: unable to get metrics for resource cpu: no metrics returned from resource metrics API"
         * You may also have to re-deploy the profiles app if this error occurs
-    * You can test this HPA by login into the profiles pod and spiking the cpu
+    * You can test this HPA by login into the profiles pod and artificially spiking the cpu
         * `kubectl exec -it pod/profiles-<pod-id> -- bash`
         * `bash-4.4# dd if=/dev/zero of=/dev/null`
         * This should automatically spin up two more pods